Honda e: Powertrain

 The e features an electric motor at the rear, offering a power output of either 100 or 113 kW; both variants offer 315 Nm of torque.
 According to Honda testing, the car can accelerate from 0 to 100 km/h in 8.3 seconds.
 The e offers a 'Sport Mode' to sharpen acceleration response and can be driven in 'Single Pedal Control' mode, where releasing the accelerator will engage the regenerative braking system, slowing the car without using a separate brake pedal.
 Rumours of a potential higher-performance variant were quashed at the car's debut in Frankfurt.

-A 35.5 kWh lithium-ion battery pack is claimed to offer a range of around 220 km as per Honda internal data.
+A 35.5 kWh lithium-ion battery pack was claimed to offer a range of around 220 km as per Honda internal data.
 The e is equipped with a CCS Combo 2 connector, enabling both AC charging and DC fast charging.
 With DC fast charging, the car can be charged to 80% capacity in 30 minutes.
-Honda has also announced the pending availability of its Power Charger, which allows a charging power of up to 7.4 kW (single-phase).
-Three-phase charging (22 kW) is not available.
-With a 7.4 kW charger, the vehicle will charge to 100% capacity in approximately 4 hours.
+Honda also announced the pending availability of its Power Charger, allowing a charging power of up to 7.4 kW (single-phase).
+Three-phase charging (22 kW) was not available.
+With a 7.4 kW charger, the vehicle would charge to 100% capacity in approximately 4 hours.